 It is argued that institutional and organisational development in surveying and land management can be modelled through a focused approach that constitutes good strategic management in terms of capacity assessment, capacity development, and sustainability.
-Finally, the paper argues that FIG has a key role to play in this regard in general, and proposes an immediate focusing of this work through the setting up of a Task Force to work in this vital area.
+Finally, the paper argues that FIG has a key role to play in this regard in general, and outlines the draft workplan of an FIG Task Force in this vital area.